rafael-fuente/rafael-fuente.github.io/input/content/articles/2019-10-08-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 Author: Rafael de la Fuente
 Tags: Schrödinger Equation, Diffraction, Double Slit Experiment, FFT

-In this project we will show how to numerically computing the Diffraction Fresnel Integral with the Fast Fourier Transform (FFT).
+In this project we will show how to numerically computing the Fresnel Diffraction Integral with the Fast Fourier Transform (FFT).
 We'll implement the method with Python and we will apply it to the study of the diffraction patterns obtained by the particle beams in the double slit experiment, showing the dependence of the phenomenon with respect to the separation of the slits.

-## Theoretical foundation
+## Theoretical model
 ---

 Consider a particle traveling with a well-defined momentum: